haru0130/ros2_mypkg/README.md

 ### **Talker**
 * **Function**

-  Node "Talker" counts up the numbers and sends them to the listener with the topic "countup".
+  Node `"Talker"` counts up the numbers and sends them to the `"listener"` with the topic `"countup"`.

 *  **Run Script**